#FeelAlpine

 Time and again, quiet spots along the trail invite you to pause and take in the surroundings.
 The combination of blooming diversity, impressive views, and soothing silence makes the Alpine Flower Trail a special experience in Sunnbüel a place where nature and relaxation exist in perfect harmony.

-The Bänkliweg trail on Sunnbüel breathtaking views with soothing tranquility, inviting you to fully immerse yourself in the vastness of the mountain landscape.
-Along the loop trail, benches offer frequent opportunities to pause, take a deep breath, and let your gaze wander over the alpine scenery.
-Far removed from everyday life, this is a place to slow down—characterized by silence, fresh mountain air, and untouched nature.
+The approximately 6.7-kilometer loop trail at 1,936 meters above sea level around the Spittelmatte (duration: approx. 2 hours), starting and ending at the Sunnbüel mountain station, combines breathtaking views with soothing tranquility.
+Along the way, benches invite you to pause, take a deep breath, and let your gaze wander over the alpine landscape.
+Far removed from everyday life, a place of relaxation emerges—characterized by silence, fresh mountain air, and untouched nature.

 The views of the Gasterntal valley and down toward Kandersteg are particularly impressive.
 The sweeping view of the valley constantly reveals new perspectives and gives a tangible sense of the vastness of the mountain landscape.
 As you walk along the trail, open landscapes alternate with quiet stretches where only the soft rustling of the wind breaks the silence.